mwanji/sql-writer/README.md

 # sql-writer

 Writes SQL from Java classes.
 It uses types, JPA annotations and a fluent interface to make using SQL less of a hassle. sql-writer tries not to get in your way.
+It is inspired by [squel.js](http://hiddentao.github.io/squel/).

 ## Installation